ykazky993-beep/jdii/README.md

 2 file (dfp.py & dfpd.py) now it's blocked you can unblock it with deleted the triple quotes in nano mode or editor mode

+>>⚠️⚠️THIS TOOLS SUPER DANGEROUS USE IT TO LOCALHOST OR FOR LEARNING CYBERSECURITY IN ISOLATED SERVER/WEB⚠️⚠️<<

 ## contact
 Gmail - ykazky993@gmail.com